testsmith-io/chrome-devtools-java-client/cdt-java-protocol-builder/README.md

 ## Running

 ```
-java -jar target/cdt-java-protocol-builder.jar --base-package="com.github.kklisura.cdt.protocol" \
+java -jar target/cdt-java-protocol-builder.jar --base-package="com.github.testsmith.cdt.protocol" \
   --output=../cdt-java-client \
   --protocol=../protocol.json
 ```

-This would parse `./protocol.json` file and it would create classes, interfaces, enums in `../cdt-java-client` with a package name of `com.github.kklisura.cdt.protocol`.
+This would parse `./protocol.json` file and it would create classes, interfaces, enums in `../cdt-java-client` with a package name of `com.github.testsmith.cdt.protocol`.

 ## Running unit tests